ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 ```

-When you run the code you should see the following output, with the rectangles very close but not touching:
+When you run the code, you should see the following output, with the rectangles very close but not touching:

 ![twoRects](twoRects.png){:height="200px"}